DFHack/dfhack/docs/plugins/stonesense.rst

 If you would like to help us in fixing this, there are 2 things you can do:

-* Make an issue on Github with what item is missing and pictures of what it looks like in DF
+* Make an issue on `Github <https://github.com/DFHack/stonesense/issues>`_ with what item is missing and pictures of what it looks like in DF
 * Create the art yourself.
-For help with this, please see the `stonesense-art-guide`
+For help with this, please see the `stonesense-art-guide`.

 Useful links
 ------------